reinder42/simple-meeting-example/README.md

 ## Badges
 Badges can display the status and the metrics for your projects.

 In this example,
 GitHub Actions is used as a build pipeline.
 The badge shows whether the recent build was successful.
 Coverage is generated via JaCoCo and Maven (see `pom.xml`).
 Afterwards, the coverage is published to codecov.
 Codecov gives an insight in the coverage of the project over time.

-Right now, it isn't that great!
+Right now, coverage could be better!

 ![Java CI with Maven](https://github.com/arothuis-hu/simple-meeting-example/workflows/Java%20CI%20with%20Maven/badge.svg) [![codecov](https://codecov.io/gh/arothuis-hu/simple-meeting-example/branch/master/graph/badge.svg)](https://codecov.io/gh/arothuis-hu/simple-meeting-example)